carltonf/carltonf-blog-source/_drafts/try-out-bash-on-unbuntu-on-windows.md

 ---
 layout: post
 title: Try Out Bash on Unbuntu on Windows
-last_modified_at: 2016-08-25
+last_modified_at: 2016-08-27
-date: 2016-08-25
+date: 2016-08-27
+tags:
+- windows
+- bash
+- ubuntu
 ---

 [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is the new *toy* Microsoft brings to developers.
-I have played it for one day.
-It's still not good enough for daily use, but a possible alternative when necessary.
+Having played it for one day, I feel it's still not good enough for daily use, but a possible alternative when necessary.

-Not long ago Windows 10 has released its
+Not long ago, Windows 10 has released its
 [Anniversary Update](http://www.howtogeek.com/248177/whats-new-in-windows-10s-anniversary-update/),
 I've waited till it's in the official update channel{% sidenote sn-update To be honest, I have little confidence that an Windows 10 update would not cause some regression.
 Anniversary Update is no exception, there are issues like the machine can not wake up from hibernation, double authorization required by Windows Hello and etc. %}.
-It's still beta, and I didn't put it into serious use.
+It's still beta, and thus I didn't expect very much from it.

 # Installation